 "A heated bird bath!" a friend of mine said while laughing.
-He thought we were offering our birds some sort of spa.
-That is, until I told him what I've written below.
+He thought we were offering our birds some kind of spa.

 Probably the best way to attract birds in winter is with water.
-Not only will more birds visit, but you'll get an even greater diversity of birds coming to your yard.
+Not only will more birds visit, but the diversity of birds will be greater.

 Learn what your options are.

 Birds need water in both Summer and Winter.
 Much of a bird's energy is wasted searching out open water sources in winter.

 You'll be helping them survive the harshness of winter by providing a heated water source.

 Not all birds will come to your feeders, but all birds need water.

 There are two ways to keep water open and warm for birds during winter.